 The vertical support that holds up your porch roof should not be taken lightly.
 Porch columns are pretty important for someone to have on their home.
 They come in all different shapes and sizes and with that comes all different prices.
 Because of that, it should come as no surprise that prices are all over the place!

-- Column material (stone, wood, PVC, wound, FRP, aluminum, fiberglass)
+- Column material (stone, wood, PVC, FRP, aluminum, fiberglass)

-- Shaft style (plain, fluted, recessed, raised, tapered, non tapered etc.)
+- Shaft style (plain, fluted, recessed panel, raised panel, tapered, non tapered etc.)

 - Capital style (decorative or plain)